15. Best of Portugal

 Day 4.
 Porto - Coimbra (120 km ~ 75 miles)

-• As is the case across Portugal’s other regal cities, Coimbra and Coimbra's University showcase an exemplary mix of old vs new, modern versus traditional, and have moved forward holding strong to ancient customs while flourishing progressive initiatives.
-Among the University’s eight academic faculties, extra recognition is noticed towards science, technology, and medicine/pharmacy, keeping in line with the country’s focus on technological and scientific advances.
+• As is the case across Portugal’s other regal cities, Coimbra and Coimbra's University showcase an exemplary mix of old vs. new, modern versus traditional, and have moved forward holding strong to ancient customs while flourishing progressive initiatives.
+Among the university’s eight academic faculties, extra recognition is noticed towards science, technology, and medicine/pharmacy, keeping in line with the country’s focus on technological and scientific advances.

 • At Coimbra University, you may first notice the student uniforms, and you’re not alone if they remind you of Hogwarts.
 Harry Potter author J.K.
 Rowling began writing the first book of the HP series in Portugal, and the similarities may hit you like a quaffle to the face.